Fadyazmy/timon-and-pumba/README.md

 TODO:
 - Better Regex to consider more possible versions of a string
-- make a method that generates access token not hard coded anymore
+  - v1: punctuation agnostic - DONE
+  - v2: close/similar/typos representations of words would work i.e "wart-hoooog" = "warthog"
-- Support at least 3 songs
+- Support at least 3 songs (v4)
-- More efficient searching algorithms
+- More efficient searching algorithms (v3)
-- More Timon  / Pumba  personality
+- More Timon / Pumba personality (v4)